 Currently, there is no way to know whether public bodies are going into closed session for legitimate reasons.
-The council favors a statutory requirement that closed meetings be recorded on audio or video, allowing for in camera review if their legality is challenged.
-A similar statute is in place in other states, including Iowa and Illinois.
+The Council favors a statutory requirement that closed meetings be recorded on audio or video, allowing for in camera review if their legality is challenged.
+Other states, including Iowa and Illinois, have similar statutes.
 No legislation to accomplish this has been introduced in Wisconsin.

 Make state lawmakers subject to state records retention rules

 Current state law prescribes mandatory minimum retention rules for all state and local government officials, except members of the Legislature.
 A city engineer in a small city must preserve correspondence but a state lawmaker can destroy it at will.
 The law should be changed to end this exception, as one lawmaker attempted to do in 2011.
 In the meantime, lawmakers should be challenged to voluntarily retain relevant records.

 Make the Legislature subject to the state’s Open Meetings Law

 The state Supreme Court, in its 2011 ruling Ozanne v.
 Fitzgerald, decided that the Legislature’s adherence to the Open Meetings Law is not subject to judicial review, effectively exempting the Legislature from the law.
 The Council supports legislation to make the Legislature explicitly subject to the law, including a constitutional amendment and a series of proposed rule changes introduced in the 2015-16 session.

 Eliminate open meetings exemption for legislative caucuses